brendanzab/language-garden/elab-stlc-abstract/README.md

-# Algebraic elaboration for STLC
+# Abstract elaboration for STLC

 A useful pattern for implementing typed programming languages is to translate a high level, user friendly _surface language_ into a small, typed _core language_